RutgersCodingBootcamp/RUT-SOM-FSF-PT-12-2020-U-C/01-Class-Content/12-MySQL/01-Activities/12-Top5000Schema/README.md

 * BONUS: Create a `seeds.sql` file that contains the data for the first three songs found within `TopSongs.csv`

 * BONUS: Look into how MySQL Workbench can import and export data files.
 What file types does it accept?
 How does it convert the data?

+CREATE DATABASE (seed or schema?) schema

+CREATE TABLE (seed or schema?) schema

+INSERT into table_name (seed or schema?)  seed